Dr. Matthew J Memmott

 Following his graduationg from MIT, Dr. Memmott worked as a senior engineer in the advanced reactor group at Westinghouse Electric Company.
 Housed within the research and technology group, he worked with others to design fast reactor concepts, fuel cycle innovations, and AP1000 plant innovations.
 He served for 2 years as a lead designer for the Westinghouse SMR concept.

 Dr. Memmott's research at BYU focuses on enhancing the passive safety of both current and advanced nuclear reactor technology while improving the economics, fuel utilization, and grid adaptability of current plants.
 Several new system or component concepts are being developed, and each innovation is then evaluated in safety space to ensure that no inadvertent detrimental influences on overall nuclear safety will be introduced into the reactor system by the implementation of the new technology.
-His most recent focus is on molten salt reactor technology, with an emphasis on fission product and transuranic bearing molten salts.
+His most recent focus is on molten salt micro-reactor technology, with an emphasis on fission product and transuranic bearing molten salts.